 I’ve always been the same way with my golf trips and this website is an extension of that.
 I’ve dedicated hundreds of hours to content about courses and how to a trip plan yourself.
 I’ve spent hundreds more corresponding with golfers helping them map out their dream journeys.
 However, some people don’t necessarily enjoy or want to plan and book a trip themselves.
 Others don’t have the time!
 In those cases, golf tour companies come to the rescue.

 This post will help you determine how to choose a tour company, and equally important, help you decide whether you need one.
-In all cases, I’d love to hear about your experiences and recommendations for a tour company, whether it’s Far and Sure or another one.
+In all cases, I’d love to hear about your experiences and recommendations for a tour company.
 Please leave a comment at the end of the article!

 One of the most valuable services a tour company provides is saving you considerable time.
 Although much can be done online, planning a great trip on your own requires major effort and research.